 - To attend Council meetings, training and other relevant activities.

 - To ensure a continued consultative approach to the implementation of the ACT Multicultural Framework 2015-2020 by taking a leading role in monitoring the delivery of action items.

 - To assist in convening an ACT Multicultural Summit during the second year of the Council, working in collaboration with and advising the ACT Minister for Multicultural Affairs on agenda items, engagement of attendees, reporting of outcomes and exploration or implementation of resulting initiatives.

 - The proposed ACT Multicultural Advisory Council will comprise up to 15 individuals who either live, work or study in the ACT or who can demonstrate extensive experience in the community or business sector in this jurisdiction.

 - Membership of the Council will reflect the cultural and linguistic diversity of people residing in the ACT, including a gender balance, youth and older persons and people with disability.

-- Council members will be appointed as individuals, not as representatives of a particular constituency or network – but may have links to such organisations.
-The Council members are not simply speaking on behalf of their particular organisation or community.
-The Council members are representing views of all culturally diverse communities in the Territory – of which there are more than 100 – and will be expected to actively engage in representing the broader community.
+- Council members will be appointed either as representative members of a peak/community organisation or as Individual community members.
+Representative members will have links to their respective peak/community organisation.
+The representative members and community members are not simply speaking on behalf of their particular organisation or community.
+All Council members are representing views of culturally diverse communities in the Territory – of which there are more than 100 – and will be expected to actively engage in representing the broader community.

 - Selections will be based on but not limited to the following criteria: